-Paul Farrell, CBS: "Where does Fama invest his retirement money?
+Paul Farrell, author of The Lazy Person's Guide to Investing: "Where does Fama invest his retirement money?
 'In index funds.
 Mostly the Wilshire 5000.' "

-Graham/Zweig, authors: "The single best choice for a lifelong holding is a total stock-market index fund."
+Graham/Zweig, authors of The Intelligent Investor: "The single best choice for a lifelong holding is a total stock-market index fund."

-Alan Greenspan: "Prices in the marketplace are by definition the right price."
+Alan Greenspan, former Chairman of the Federal Reserve: "Prices in the marketplace are by definition the right price."

-Sheldon Jacobs, author: "The best index fund for almost everyone is the Total Stock Market Index Fund.--The fund can only go wrong if the market goes down and never comes back again, which is not going to happen."
+Sheldon Jacobs, author of No-Load Fund Investing: "The best index fund for almost everyone is the Total Stock Market Index Fund.--The fund can only go wrong if the market goes down and never comes back again, which is not going to happen."